spice2x/spice2x.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 > [!WARNING]
 > Please make sure you remove any personally identifiable information from the log file.
 > Please set `-loglevel` to `all` before launching the game for more verbose logs.

+## A note on issue management

+`Closed as not planned` means exactly that - it's closed, because it's not on our plans to address them any time soon.
+It doesn't mean your issue is invalid, it just means it's not a priority, and we can always revisit them later.